 One way to handle this is to use the shutdown function (socket:shutdown(Socket, write)) to signal that no more data is to be sent and then wait for the read side of the socket to be closed.

-This function connects the socket to the address specified by the SockAddr argument, and returns when the connection has been established or failed.
+This function connects the socket to the address specied by the SockAddr argument.